ZackWilde27/Z3dPy/README.md

 First you'll need a display, like pygame, or tkinter or something.

-Download the latest release and extract the zip folder to the same folder as your script, then import it with:
+Download the release build and extract the zip folder to the same folder as your script, then import it with:
 ```python
 import z3dpy as zp
 ```